the-events-calendar/event-tickets/CONTRIBUTING.md

 trying to help.
 He also has a pretty good idea about what we'd like to see in terms of code formatting, so don't ignore him.

-## Gulp

-We compress/uglify our CSS and JS files using [Gulp](http://gulpjs.com/) via our very own [`product-taskmaster`](https://github.com/the-events-calendar/product-taskmaster) repo - which is a collection of gulp tasks.
-Here's how you get rolling with that.

 ### Prerequisites

 #### Install Node.js